ragmar/VolumeRender/README.md

 # Volume Rendering
 This is a project created by Alejandro Sans (sansalejandro@gmail.com) and Víctor Felipe for a Computer Graphic course (Universidad Central de Venezuela).

-This project show the technique displaying Volume Rendering with texture 2D.
+This project show the technique Volume Rendering using Texture 2D (Object Aligned Planes).
 It has a transparency function that allows to hide and show the slice of the volume.

 To load a volume, the file must be on the folder "files/Modelos".
 It should be a .raw file and the number of slices in each axis must be separated by an "x", as shown as follow:

 - files/Modelos/Bonsai512x512x182.raw

+You should insert the name of the file without the extension, but with the slices  in the field "Nombre".
+Then hit the button "Cargar Modelo".

+This project has included 3 .raw files on the folder "files/Modelos"
 # Compiling

 This project requires compiling with visual studio 2015 and the following external libraries: